Our posts contain affiliate links. Sometimes, not always, we may make $$ when you make a purchase through these links. No Ads. Ever. Learn More

 This New ZenBook is the latest upgrade to an existing series of 14-inch Ultrabooks by Asus, and compared to its predecessors, this version packs a lot more punch.
 The Asus ZenBook 14 comes with an Intel Core i7-8565u Quad Core processor, and an Nvidia Geforce MX150 GPU that makes it fit for both everyday use, and also for a good chunk of heavy lifting when required.
 It is for these reasons and a lot more that it takes the top spot on our list of the best ultrabook you can buy today.

 Built for the upwardly mobile, the Asus ZenBook 14 is a charm to behold.
 It spots a 14 hour battery life for those who are always on the move, a 14 inch Full HD display that covers over 100% of the sRGB color space, and a Nvidia Geforce graphics card to support the most demanding graphic work you need to get done.
+Compare the Asus to our Lifetouch Note Netbook look okay (tough resistive screen will be a nightmare) review to see how it stacks up.

 The Asus ZenBook is well built for performance.
 Its Intel Core i7-8565u processor has a base clock frequency of 1.8Ghz, but it can be turbo boosted to 4.6Ghz for faster processing.
 The same can also be said for the Dell XPS 13 and its Core i5 processor, but to a smaller degree.
 In terms of storage, the Asus ZenBook comes with an SSD that has a storage capacity of up to 1 TB, & that together with 16 GB of RAM means you’ll be able to store a lot of stuff on your laptop, and access everything a lot faster as well.
 The Asus ZenBook does allow for gaming every now and then, but it is certainly no match for the Razer Blade Stealth 13.
 The laptop also has a decent range of connectivity options that include a USB-C port, a USB 3.1 port, a HDMI connector, a USB 2.0 port and a microSD card reader.